 I found a new gynecologist who specialized in oncological gynecology and through his PA who is female, found someone who understood my issues and was well versed in helping me.
 She did my first pelvic exam and instructed me on how to make intercourse less painful.
 This turned out to be not that difficult, and with her help and my own persistence, I soon returned to almost as good as new.

-Many thrivers experience vaginal and anal stenosis (narrowing and/or loss of flexibility of the vaginal and anal passages) after treatment, but for some these changes begin during treatment.
-Please refer to the sections on anal and vaginal stenosis management below in our Long-Term Side Effects Section.
+Many thrivers experience vaginal and anal stenosis (narrowing and/or loss of flexibility of the vaginal and anal passages) after treatment, but for some, these changes begin during treatment.
 Your physician may be able to prescribe you vaginal dilators during treatment if you find you are experiencing symptoms of stenosis.
 Your doctor may already integrate vaginal dilators into your radiation treatment program.
 In many cases, when vaginal dilators are prescribed or recommended, it is through a discussion with a member of the oncology nursing staff.
 Dilators may also be recommended once treatment has ended.
-See Long-Term Side Effects for more information.

 If your doctor clears you for sexual activity during treatment (and you want to have it!), please be aware of the importance of not becoming pregnant, or getting someone else pregnant, while undergoing radiation therapy.
 If these issues are of concern to you, please refer to our section on Fertility below for information on preserving female and male fertility and why pregnancy must be avoided during treatment.